L’Europe des Amants

 4. Les Caractères Imprévus

-This piece was written especially at the request of the trio of Saskia Coolen, Rainer Zipperling and Patrick Ayrton for their CD Neo: The Burgundy Sessions.
-It is their foray into the French Baroque, featuring Couperin, Marais and Rebel, but alsocnew music by Torben Klaes, Calliope Tsoupaki and myself.
+NEO-CD_GLOBEThis piece was written especially at the request of the trio of Saskia Coolen, Rainer Zipperling and Patrick Ayrton for their CD Neo: The Burgundy Sessions.
+It is their foray into the French Baroque, featuring Couperin, Marais and Rebel, but also new music by Torben Klaes, Calliope Tsoupaki and myself.

 Not only did Saskia Coolen ask me to write a piece for their ensemble of recorder, gamba, and harpsichord, but she also wanted to dedicate that piece to her deceased parents.
 A great honour, which I accepted with deep love.
 Her request immediately plunged me into the world of the French Baroque, for me a new and unexplored inspiration.
 Playing on Saskia’s mother’s harpsichord, I was thrilled to discover the unprecedented clarity and dynamic subtlety of this ensemble of instruments, which is both brilliant and transparent, loving and fiery simultaneously.